CodeSignal/learn_bespoke-template/README.md

 ## Components

-### 1. `client/bespoke.css`
+### 1. Design System (Git Submodule)
-The core CSS framework providing:
+The design system is provided via a git submodule at `design-system/` and includes:
-- Consistent design tokens (colors, spacing, typography)
+- **Foundations**: Colors, spacing, and typography tokens
-- Light and dark theme support
+- **Components**: Buttons, boxes, inputs, dropdowns, icons, and tags
-- Reusable component styles (buttons, forms, modals, cards)
+- Light and dark theme support (automatic)
-- Responsive design utilities
+- See `design-system/README.md` for full documentation

 ### 2. `client/index.html`
 A base HTML template that includes: